look4pritam/GitflowWorkflow/DATA.md

 feature one
-feature two with two bugs
+feature two with one bug